From the Desk of the Chairman

 Session II: Rethinking Economic Constructs —

-Beyond Capitalism and Socialism This session will critically
+Beyond Capitalism and Socialism

-assess the evolution and limitations of the current economic
+limitations of the current economic systems — both capitalist

-systems — both capitalist and socialist — and ask: what comes
+and socialist — and ask: what comes next?
+As the wealth gap

-next?
-As the wealth gap widens, and market logics often fail to
+widens, and market logics often fail to deliver human

-freedom with fraternity.
-Speakers will explore emerging models
+fraternity.
+Speakers will explore emerging models of

-of regenerative economics, ethical finance, and
+regenerative economics, ethical finance, and community-centered

-community-centered entrepreneurship.
-Participants will be
+entrepreneurship.
+Participants will be invited to challenge the

-invited to challenge the zero-sum thinking that has dominated
+zero-sum thinking that has dominated global economics and

-global economics and instead co-create a new calculus for
+instead co-create a new calculus for prosperity — one that

-prosperity — one that places dignity and interdependence at its
+places dignity and interdependence at its core.

 Session III: Guiding Technological Evolution —

-GenAI, gene editing, quantum computing, metamaterials, and space
+editing, quantum computing, metamaterials, and space

 exploration, the question is no longer can we, but should we —